 The WWF briefly played host to Papa Shango, a wrestling vodoun who used his voodoo curses against his opponents, causing matches to be thrown out when his opponents' boots caught fire and they started projectile vomiting.

-As would TNA with Roxxi Laveaux, who was inserted into the Voodoo Kin Mafia.
+TNA had "The Voodoo Queen" Roxxi Laveaux, who was inserted into the Voodoo Kin Mafia.
 Previous to her entry, the group had absolutely nothing to do with Voodoo (or Mafia; the name was just a dig at Vince McMahon's initials).

 Averted in Mage: The Awakening.
 There is a Legacy of mages who raise zombies and have a strongly vodoun bent.
 However, they name themselves the Bokor, and base themselves almost entirely around the aspect of the religion of the same name.

 Mage's "Magical Traditions" introduces Southern Conjure as a legitimate "flavor" upon which to hang your character's actions.
 It's fairly respectful, well researched, and differentiates between voudon and hoodoo, although it offers a special merit called "Seventh Son of a Seventh Son" that basically turns any mage into a walking, talking Fate Arcana magnet.